 Able to troubleshoot, track information, and meet deadlines.

 Ability to act and work independently as well as with a team.

+Proficient in conflict resolution skills.

 Patience and ability to work effectively with volunteers.
 Always possess a positive and welcoming spirit and be able to interact with diverse groups of people.

-Comfortable with public speaking opportunities and sharing the Pikes Peak Habitat mission and ministry with large and small groups of volunteers, potential volunteers, and community members.
+Comfortable with public speaking opportunities and sharing the Pikes Peak Habitat mission with large and small groups of volunteers, potential volunteers, and community members.

 Assist with administrative or other duties as needed.